 College of Design programs continue to be among the nation's best, according to a survey of practitioners by DesignIntelligence.
 The undergraduate architecture program ranked 18th and landscape architecture 11th nationally.

 Tops in technology

 College of Engineering faculty include world-renowned researchers in wind power high performance commuting, product design, virtual reality, biorenewable fuels and chemicals, and other fields that are critical to today's technology-based society.
+Iowa State leads in another critical area -- cyber security.
+The university has been designated a national center of academic excellence in cyber defense education.
 Iowa State's undergraduate engineering program is one of the 10 largest in the United States.

 The College of Human Sciences is one of the world's largest learning communities, bringing together scholars who work to improve peoples' lives by advancing health and wellness, education and human development, science and technology in the human environment, entrepreneurship and communities.

 The largest college -- Liberal Arts and Sciences -- is also the most academically diverse with 50 undergraduate majors in the sciences, humanities, social sciences, communications and math disciplines.
 There's also an open options program for students who want to explore academic opportunities before picking a major.

 The College of Veterinary Medicine is the oldest public veterinary college in the U.S. New treatment rooms in the medical center allow students to provide animal care in a state-of-the- art learning environment.